JessicaZhangqq/homework/README.md

 # Node.js Winnipeg

-This project it's to learn HTML, CSS, JS, Node.js and MongoDB
+This project is all the exercise I did in the traing course.

 1. [HTML exercises](Exercise/html)
 1. [CSS exercises](Exercise/css)